chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 # Guard assertions in Javascript

-One of the refactoring in the book Refactoring second edition by Martin Fowler is "[Introduce Assertions](https://refactoring.com/catalog/introduceAssertion.html)".

-I have not seen many example of this beign used in the Javascript code bases.

 Suppose a function that look a score of some sort existed and returned a rating out of 5.

 ```javascript